 And do you know what that means?
 It’s means that you’ve still got work to do.
 The world needs you.
 Because each day you wake up and go into the world, you have the opportunity to change someone’s life.

 In hindsight however, it was probably better that I didn’t know.

 Disbelief, anger, hurt, betrayal; there was not one of these words that I did not experience in its full magnitude during this decade of my life.
 I was crushed with the weight of eight years of expectation.
 My fault, I know that now, but the trajectory of that particular course of my life had already determined itself and I found myself backed up against a wall, just waiting to die.
 Which I wanted to.
 Many times.
 A bridge over a highway.
 A dark street where nobody would know.
 A truck driving the other way.
 That packet of pills.
 But somewhere deep in my soul I knew that giving up was not an option.
 Life could – and would – still go on, except that this time, I would be writing the terms and conditions.
 For me.

-And my children.
-My beautiful, precious children, who hugged me and cried with me and told me, with unwavering hope in their eyes, that everything would be okay, as long as we were together.
+My beautiful, precious children hugged me and cried with me and told me, with unwavering hope in their eyes, that everything would be okay, as long as we were together.
 That everything would be okay in the end.
 Because if it’s not okay, it’s not the end.

 But it stayed.